nklabs/libnklabs/utils/schema_compiler/README.md

 * Structures

 One structure must be provided as the the top-level structure of the schema.
-It's name is should be supplied to the compiler using the --top command line option.
+Its name is should be supplied to the compiler using the --top command line option.

 Strings are are defined like this: